 What are alternative investments and which companies specialize in them?

-Alternative investments include hedge funds, private equity, real estate, and commodities.
-They can provide diversification and potentially higher returns.
-Goldman Sachs Asset Management focuses heavily on alternative strategies.
+Alternative investments include hedge funds and real estate.
+They can add variety and possibly higher returns.
+Goldman Sachs focuses on these areas.

 How has the investment management industry changed in recent years?